basejumpa/take-notes-like-an-egyptian/README.md

 ## Prerequisites

 - Operating System: Linux, MacOS or Windows
+- Visual Studio Code
+- Webbrowser
-- Installed Software
+- draw.io
 - git
 - Python
 - Java
-- Visual Studio Code
-- draw.io

 For the installation step a internet connection is necessary.